li3ro/apps-for-android/DivideAndConquer/README.txt

 This game's concept was drawn from the ancient game JezzBall.
-Base code written by Karl Rosaen.
+Base code from the open source game Divide And Conquer.
 This version is a variant of it with many "inside" modifications that changes the gameplay completely

 Copyright 2015 Yaniv Bokobza